Why Do I Need An Internet Merchant Account (IMA)?

-In fact, several high street banks have now sold or outsourced their entire credit card payment processing facilities:
+Several high street banks have now sold or outsourced their entire credit card processing facilities:

-An internet merchant account is typically bundled with payment processing and gateway services for online use, and the costs are part of that service.
+An internet merchant account comes with payment processing and gateway services for online use, and the costs are part of that service.

 How Do I Get An Internet Merchant Account?